 Under Maine law, every employee leaving employment must be paid in full no later than the next payday.
 26 M.R.S.A. § 626.
 This law applies whether or not the employee leaves employment voluntarily.
 Id.

-Whenever the terms of employment include provisions for paid vacations, earned, but unused, vacation pay on cessation of employment has the same status as wages earned.
+Whenever the terms of employment or the employer's established practice includes provisions for paid vacations, earned, but unused, vacation pay on cessation of employment has the same status as wages earned.
 26 M.R.S.A. § 626.